 Of the X-Men team members, Cyclops was second in command to Professor Xavier.
 His mutant ability allowed him to store solar energy for discharge as powerful force beams that he fired from his eyes.
 Jean Grey had psychokinetic abilities that allowed her to move objects with her mind.
 She also had limited telepathic abilities.
 Beast was extraordinarily agile and had superhuman strength.
 His furry appearance belied his high intelligence.
 Wolverine had heightened senses and an accelerated healing ability.
 He also had a lacing of the indestructible metal adamantium surgically grafted to his skeleton, and two sets of retractable claws that disappeared into his forearms when not in use.
 Storm had the ability to control and manipulate the forces of nature, shifting weather patterns to suit her needs.
 Rogue had the power to absorb energy from other living beings.
 If her skin came into contact with someone else, she absorbed their powers and strength to use as her own.
 The affects were only temporary depending on the length of time she remained in contact; too long, and they became permanent.
 One such incident gave her the permanent power of flight and made her indestructible.
 Gambit could charge objects with kinetic energy, so that when he threw them they exploded upon impact.
 He carried playing cards for just such a purpose.
 The youngest member, Jubilee, could generate multi-colored bursts of plasmoid energy, to hurl as a physical force or to short-circuit electronic equipment.
 A group member called Morph was created specifically for the animated series.
 He could change his shape to match the appearance of others.
 Morph appeared to die in the second episode, and was most likely created to establish a tone for the series that showed the very real danger inherent to the X-Men during their missions.

-The success of the series opened the door to a run of other Marvel superhero cartoons—such as Spider-Man: The Animated Series, The Fantastic Four and Iron Man—that got away from the standard, lighthearted fare of previous superhero animated shows and tackled more adult-oriented themes.
+The success of the series opened the door to a run of other Marvel superhero cartoons, such as Spider-Man: The Animated Series, The Fantastic Four and Iron Man.
+These series got away from the standard, lighthearted fare of previous superhero animated shows and tackled more adult-oriented themes.